Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Nemytskii neural operator with online adaptation

 The offline stage of our method is very similar to that in the non-intrusive RB methods.
 Recall that in the non-intrusive RB framework, the main task of the offline stage is two-fold: first, it constructs the reduced bases from the snapshots; second, it builds the regression model from the parameters to the RB coefficients, which can then be used to obtain the reduced solution directly.
 This task remains the same in the offline stage of our method, but there are two main differences.
 First, the dimension reduction process is nonlinear and data-driven.
 Second, unlike the standard and non-intrusive RB methods, which assume that the reduced solution is a linear combination of the basis functions, our approach employs a nonlinear mapping from the basis functions to the reduced solution.

-The starting point of our method is the same as for the standard reduced basis methods: generate a set of snapshots and obtain the reduced basis $\{\psi_1, \ldots, \psi_\ell\}$ via POD.
-Here, we refer to $\{\psi_1, \ldots, \psi_\ell\}$ as the ``initial reduced basis'', and the actual reduced basis, denoted by $\{\phi_1,\ldots,\phi_r\}$, is obtained through a nonlinear mapping of the initial ones:
+The starting point of our method is the same as for the standard reduced basis methods: generate a set of snapshots and obtain RB functions $\{\psi'_1, \ldots, \psi'_{r'}\}$ via POD of the snapshots.
+Here, we refer to $\{\psi'_1, \ldots, \psi'_{r'}\}$ as the ``initial feature functions'', and the actual feature functions, denoted by $\{\psi_1,\ldots,\psi_{r}\}$, are obtained through a nonlinear mapping of the initial ones:

-where $r \leq \ell$ is the number of the actual reduced basis functions.
-In the implementation this nonlinear mapping $\Phi$ is represented by an NN model with parameter $\boldsymbol{\theta}_{\Phi}$.
-Next, we assume that the reduced solution is a nonlinear mapping of the actual basis functions, constructed using a neural network $U$ with parameter $\boldsymbol{\theta}_U$:
+where $r \leq r'$ is the number of the actual feature functions.
+The purpose of mapping $\Psi$ is dimension reduction (DR) or feature extraction, and here we restrict it to be a NNO: